Keratoconus, often abbreviated to “KC”,

-It has been estimated to occur in 1 out of every 2,000 persons in the general population.
+It has been estimated to occur in 1 out of every 300 persons in the general population.
 Keratoconus is generally first diagnosed in young people at puberty or in their late teen’s.
 It is found in all parts of the United States and the rest of the world.
-It has no known significant geographic, cultural or social pattern.

 KC affects between 5-15% of people with Down syndrome

 and can impact their ability to function at their highest level.
 It is important for caregivers to schedule regular eye exams beginning in infancy, and to screen for KC during the teen and early adult years.
 A missed or delayed diagnosis can be debilitating.

 The cornea is the clear window of the eye.

 It is responsible for refracting most of the light coming into the eye.
 Therefore, abnormalities of the cornea severely affect the way we see the world making simple tasks, like driving, watching TV or reading a book difficult.

 In its earliest stages, keratoconus causes slight blurring and distortion of vision and increased sensitivity to light.
 These symptoms usually first appear in the late teens and early twenties.
 Keratoconus may progress for 10-20 years and then slow or stabilize.
 Each eye may be affected differently.

 The earliest signs of keratoconus are usually blurred vision and frequent changes in eye glass prescription,